 [Section 105 amended by No. 12 of 1990 s.
 222.]

-106. Cancellation of permit, etc., not affected by other provisions
+106. Cancellation of permit etc. not affected by other provisions

 (1) A permit, licence or pipeline licence may be wholly cancelled or partly cancelled, and a lease may be wholly cancelled, on the ground that the registered holder of the permit, lease, licence or pipeline licence has not complied with a provision of this Part or of the regulations notwithstanding that he has been convicted of an offence by reason of his failure to comply with the provision.